They worry the Johnson & Johnson shot isn’t enough. A new study offers answers — and questions.

 She’s not alone in her fears about the introduction of the vaccine to the market.

-Keith Alberts, 61, of Cleveland, said he was nervous about the single shot and its effectiveness compared with other options, but it was the only one available at his uvaccination site.
-He said he would have gone to another location to receive a Pfizer or Moderna vaccine had he known.
-Now he has “zero confidence” in his current immunization, he told The Post.
+Keith Alberts, 61, of Cleveland, said he was nervous about the single shot and its effectiveness compared with other options, but it was the only one available at his vaccination site.
+He said he would have gone to another location to receive a Pfizer or Moderna vaccine dose had he known.

+He now has “zero confidence” in his immunization, he told The Post.

 “Everybody is talking about Pfizer.
 Everybody is talking about Moderna.
 But you don’t hear anything about [Johnson & Johnson],” he said.
 “I’m dubious about its ability to protect.”